 How to Deduct Startup Costs on Business Taxes

 Starting a business?
 The bad news is that it costs a lot to pay for all the costs for a business startup.
-But the good news is that you can deduct most of these startup costs from your business tax return.
+But the good news is that you can use most of these startup costs to reduce your business taxes.

 Lots of misinformation is floating around the internet about business startup costs and what you can deduct.
 Some startup costs can be deducted in your first year of business, while other costs must be spread out over several years.
 It's complicated (it's the IRS, you know), but we'll straighten it out.

 What Are Business Startup Costs?

-New businesses can deduct their costs for starting into business, but there are limits and restrictions on these costs.
+New businesses can use startup costs to reduce business taxes, but there are limits and restrictions on these costs.

 The IRS says that start-up costs are "amount paid or incurred for

 - Creating an active trade or business, or

 - Investigating the creation or acquisition of an active trade or business."